cloudsnippets/cloudsnippets-blog/ruchira/Why Cloud.md

 > The practice of using a network of remote servers hosted on the Internet to store, manage, and process data, rather than a local server or a personal computer.

 Earlier, consumers had to buy and install the software on their machines.
 Updates has to be installed and also added cost to the equation.  ***SaaS enabled the centralization of software deployment***.
 Now software could be updated in one location for all the users.
 Even complex technical changes could be made without affecting the users and their data.
-Now people would pay a subscription fee, usually monthly, and consume the software service.
+Now consumers would pay a subscription fee, usually monthly, and use the software service.

 With rentable hardware available from providers large and small, individuals and organizations of all sizes and shapes could compete across the globe on the Internet.
 They competed to win customers for software services that were designed and created to appeal to market segments of their choice.
 This drove waves of bottom up innovation and the quality of software improved.  ***Software development as a discipline evolved rapidly***.